 What is the context?

-Australian government records show that no new asylum seekers have been transferred from Australia to PNG or Nauru since 2014.
-Instead, all asylum seekers trying to reach Australia by boat since that time have been turned back at sea or otherwise returned to their countries of origin, rather than brought to Australia and then transferred offshore.
+According to Australian government records, all asylum seekers trying to reach Australia by boat since July 2014 have been turned back at sea or otherwise returned to their countries of origin, rather than brought to Australia and then transferred offshore.

 Which country is responsible for people transferred to Nauru and PNG?

 Australia cannot avoid or ‘contract out’ of its international legal obligations by sending people seeking asylum to other countries, delegating the processing of their protection claims to those countries, and outsourcing detention and care to private contractors.
 Instead, international law sets out clear rules governing the scope of Australia’s obligations, and the circumstances in which it is legally responsible for failing to comply with them.